EvenChang/OpenWebUI-Pipeline-demo/README.md

 There are two Python files:

 1. **semgrep-to-iceberg.py**: Reads the `semgrep-json-report.json` file, structures the data, and stores it in MinIO using Apache Iceberg.
-2. **semgrep-mcp.py**: Provides MCP tools to query relevant information from the structured Semgrep data.
+2. **semgrep-mcp.py**: Provides MCP tools to query relevant semgrep information from the structured semgrep data.

 ## Requirements

 1. Python >= 3.11

 ## Download and Installation

 Please edit the `semgrep-to-iceberg.py`, `semgrep-mcp.py` to replace the minio ip address (s3.endpoint) with your own.